YaminiKandi/JavaScript/12 Types & Operators.md

 var a = 1, b = '2';
 console.log(a + b); // results 12
 ```

+#### Operator associativity and coercion:
+Ex: (1<2<3), (3<2<1)
+* 1<2<3: 1<2 is true, true is coerced as 1 to do true<3 operation.
+This results in true as it should be.
+Problem arises in other case
+* 3>2>1: 3>2 is true, so it will reduced to 1>1.
+This results in false as it shouldn't be.
+To avoid this we can use 3>2 && 2>1

+#### Types of coercion:
+1. Explicit coercion - When a developer expresses the intention to convert between types by writing the appropriate code, like Number(value).
+2. Implicit coercion - Values can be converted  between different types automatically.

 ### 3. Comparision Operators:
 |Operator | Description |